mmisamore/neovim-config/README.md

 # Neovim Config

-My NeoVim config, written in Fennel.
+My Neovim config, written in Fennel.
 Lots of comments so I can remember how things work six months from now.